smatechnologies/ibm-i-agent-docs/docs/security/screens.md

   Type             The abbreviation for the IBM i operating system object type.
   Attribute        The abbreviation for the IBM i operating system object sub-type, such as the type of source code used to compile a program (for example, RPGLE = ILE RPG program).
   GPL              An indicator that marks an object for location outside of the LSAM environment libraries, SMADTA or SMAPGM.
 An object marked with a 1 or a 2 is installed, by default, in the LSAM utility library SMAGPL, but objects of type 1 may optionally be relocated to the IBM i library QGPL.
-  CMD              An indicator (\'1\') that enables an object to be linked to additional, specialized object authority commands.
-An object must have this indicator set to \'1\' before external object authority commands may be entered to extend the definition of the object\'s authority.
+  CMD              An indicator ('1') that enables an object to be linked to additional, specialized object authority commands.
+An object must have this indicator set to '1' before external object authority commands may be entered to extend the definition of the object's authority.
   Owner            The name of the user profile that is the owner of the object.
 Most LSAM objects are owned by the LSAM server user profile, SMANET, but some objects may be owned by QSECOFR in order that the USRPRF field can be set to \*OWNER, enabling a program to execute with security officer authority.
   USRPRF           The User Profile attribute assigned to objects of type \*PGM (program).
-When this field is set to the value of \*OWNER, a program will execute using the object owner\'s authority, rather than the calling user\'s authority.
+When this field is set to the value of \*OWNER, a program will execute using the object owner's authority, rather than the calling user's authority.
 This technique is required in order for the LSAM to perform certain system control functions without requiring that the authorized user have extended authority.
   Public Aut       The authority assigned to the \*PUBLIC user profile category.

   :